-27 May Venerable Bede, Confessor
+27 May Saint Bede the Venerable, Confessor

 Today is the feast day of Venerable Bede, Ora pro nobis.

 Bede was born 672 or 673.
-Saint Bede, the illustrious ornament of the Anglo-Saxon Church and its first English historian, was consecrated to God in 680 at the age of seven, and entrusted to the care of Saint Benedict Biscop at Weremouth.
+Bede, the illustrious ornament of the Anglo-Saxon Church and its first English historian, was consecrated to God in 680 at the age of seven, and entrusted to the care of Saint Benedict Biscop at Weremouth.
 He became a monk in the sister-house of Jarrow, which he would never leave, and there he trained no fewer than six hundred scholars, whom his piety, learning, and sweet disposition had gathered around him.

 Here, he was ordained a deacon when he was 19 and a priest when he was 30; and here he spent the rest of his life.
 He never travelled outside of this area but yet, became one of the most learned men of Europe.